cendy172/TestBook/README.md

 Hi.

-I am writing this book as an effort to learn testing & various facets of it.This would include various spikes of different tools & understanding of the different test practices.
+I am making as an effort to learn testing & various facets of it.This would include various spikes of different tools & understanding of the different test practices.

 This is an ongoing effort.If you feel that , the existing content cane be improved or any suggestions you are more than welcome to help.